Reflective Jewelry Owner + CEO Kyle Abraham Bi (right) and husband Runyu at their small, Covid-safe wedding ceremony in September 2020.

 Small-scale gold miners, for instance, are some of the most exploited people in the world.
 There are 40 million of them worldwide, struggling each day to feed their families — often on less than $2/day.
 And, small-scale gold mining is the #1 global source of mercury pollution.

 This Tanzanian man is mixing gold dust, water, and mercury together in the same pan he will later use to feed his family.
-Video shot by Marc.
+Video shot by Marc Choyt, Founder and former President.

-I’ve been studying ethical jewelry issues for over four years, under the guidance of Reflective Jewelry co-owner Marc Choyt — who has been a pioneer and activist in the North American ethical jewelry space for over 15 years.
+I studied ethical jewelry issues for over six years under the guidance of Reflective Jewelry Founder and former President Marc Choyt — who was a pioneer and activist in the North American ethical jewelry space for over 18 years.
 As an intern, I proposed the idea for and was the sole editor of what became our Ethical Jewelry Exposé: Lies, Damn Lies, and Conflict Free Diamonds.

 Much of the marketing of ethical jewelry in recent years, including the term “conflict free diamonds,” is mere cover-up for atrocities that were never fully reckoned with — just swept under the rug.